Kevin Breit

 Kevin Breit is a Canadian musician.
 Breit has collaborated in numerous bands and recorded albums as a leader.
 He has won a Juno Award.

 Projects

 Breit is the leader of the quartet Sisters Euclid, comprising Breit, Ian DeSouza, Gary Taylor and Rob Gusevs.
 Sisters Euclid earned a Juno Award in 2007.
 In 2006, they released an instrumental jazz fusion album of Neil Young songs entitled Run Neil Run.

 Breit is a member of The Stretch Orchestra with fellow "quite tall" musicians Matt Brubeck and drummer Jesse Stewart.
 Their self-titled recording won a Juno Award in 2012 for Best Instrumental Album.

 Breit is a member of the folk group Folkalarm.

 Breit is part of the Neon Eagle band which played at The Rex, a jazz club located in Toronto, in 2023.
-He has played and toured with musicians such as Cassandra Wilson and Norah Jones.
+He has played and toured with musicians such as Cassandra Wilson, Holly Cole, and Norah Jones.